alanpaterson82/django-rest/README.md

 <br>

-Although the number of errors, warnings and broken links is unfeasibly high for what should be a polished, interactive and user friendly platform, all of these issues are an opportunity to further develop my knowledge.
-Attempts were made to fix every issue and extensive research was undertaken using a variety of resources but ultimately they remain unresolved, resulting in severely affected UX.
+Although this is far from a polished, interactive and user friendly platform, all of the above issues are an opportunity to further develop my knowledge.
+Attempts were made to fix every issue and extensive research was undertaken using a variety of resources but ultimately some remain unresolved, resulting in affected UX.
 I will continue to work on this to improve the quality of my work going forward.

 ## Future Actions

 - Significantly more testing to ensure that everything is in working order
 - The addition of more detailed labels and milestones added to the Project Board